yt-project/unyt/docs/usage.rst

     unyt_array([2., 2., 2., 2., 2.], 'm')

-As a final note: the initial Dask array provided to :mod:`dask_array.unyt_from_dask` can be constructed in any of the usual ways of constructing Dask arrays -- from :mod:`numpy`-like array instantiation as in the above examples to reading from file or delayed operations.
+As a final note: the initial Dask array provided to :mod:`dask_array.unyt_from_dask` can be constructed in any of the usual ways of constructing Dask arrays -- from :mod:`NumPy`-like array instantiation as in the above examples to reading from file or delayed operations.
 For more on creating arrays, check out the `Dask documentation <https://docs.dask.org/en/stable/array-creation.html>`_.